 The Group's major financial assets and financial liabilities include cash and cash equivalents, liquid funds and other listed investments and borrowings.
 Details of these financial assets and financial liabilities are disclosed in the respective notes.
 The Group's treasury function sets financial risk management policies in accordance with policies and procedures that are approved by the Executive Directors, and which are also subject to periodic review by the Group's internal audit function.
 The Group's treasury policies are designed to mitigate the impact of fluctuations in interest rates and exchange rates on the Group's overall financial position and to minimise the Group's financial risks.
-The Group's treasury function operates as a centralised service for managing financial risks, including interest rate and foreign exchange risks, and for providing cost-efficient funding to the Group and its companies.
-It manages the majority of the Group's funding needs, interest rate, foreign currency and credit risk exposures.
-It is the Group's policy not to have credit rating triggers that would accelerate the maturity dates of the Group generally does not enter into foreign currency hedges in respect of its foreign currency earnings and no derivatives instruments to hedge the Group's earnings were entered during the year or remain outstanding at the end of the year.
+The Group's treasury function operates as a centralised service for managing financial risks, including interest rate and foreign exchange risks, and for providing cost-efficient funding to the Group's policy not to have credit rating triggers that would accelerate the maturity dates of the Group's borrowings.
+The Group uses interest rate and foreign currency swaps and forward contracts as appropriate for risk management purposes only, for hedging transactions and for managing the Group's exposure to interest rate and foreign currency earnings were entered during the year or remain outstanding at the end of the year.
 It is the Group's policy not to enter into derivative transactions for speculative purposes.
 It is also the Group's policy not to invest liquidity in financial products, including hedge funds or similar vehicles, that have significant underlying leverage or derivative exposure.